LucasJavaudin/javaudin_cv/README.md

 # Lucas Javaudin's Academic Curriculum Vitae

-My academic CV made with Typst
+My academic CV made with Typst.

+The current version of the CV can be found at [https://lucasjavaudin.com/cv/cv.pdf]().